-Montl h End Benchmarking Key Indicator Type of measure Dec 21 Jan 22 Feb 22 Cumul- ative SN Eng.
-Initial PEP completed within 10 school days of Virtual School being notified child came into care % 100% 100% 73% 96% N/A N/A
+Month End Benchmarking Key Indicator Type of measure Mar 22 Apr 22 May 22 Cumul- ative SN Eng.
+Initial PEP completed within 10 school days of Virtual School being notified child came into care % 100% 100% 100% 97% N/A N/A

-Kay Indicator Type of maggire Montl h End Key Indicator Type of measure Mar 21 Dec 21 Jan 22 Feb 22 SN Eng.
-CLA Persistent Absentees % N/A 22.0% 26% 22.4% 11.4% 12.0% Direction of Travel Ψ ^ 4 (2018/19) (2018/19) LAC with a mid-year school move % 7 3 6 2 NI/A NI/A Direction of Travel Ψ ^ Ψ N/A N/A
+Koy Indiastor Month End Benchmarking Key Indicator Type of measure Jun 21 Mar 22 Apr 22 May 22 SN Eng.
+CLA Persistent Absentees % 40.8% 23.2% 21.9% 22.8% 11.4% 12.0% CLA Persistent Absentees Direction of Travel 1 • 1 (2018/19) (2018/19) LAC with a mid year asheal may % 3 7 2 0 NI/A NI/A LAC with a mid-year school move Direction of Travel ↓ 1 • N/A N/A

-- 100% of PEPs have been completed within the Autumn Term in-line with the termly processes. - The Virtual School is currently leading on all PEPs since the Covid-19 lockdowns began in March 2020.
-These are virtually held meetings unless there is a critical reason why in person attendance is required. - 96% of initial PEPs have been completed within 10 school days of child coming into care since 01/09/2021. - We continue to work with social work teams to improve both PEP and initial PEP completion and the quality assurance of PEPs. - 93.4% of school moves since the start of the academic year have been carefully planned across the service to ensure a smooth transition with no break in provision.
+- The nationally published information for CLA attainment shows outstanding performance at Key Stage 4 in 2021 and strong performance in terms of overall attendance and exclusions all in Quartile Band A. - 100% of PEPs have been completed within the Spring Term in-line with the termly processes. - The Virtual School is currently leading on all PEPs since the Covid-19 lockdowns began in March 2020.
+These are virtually held meetings unless there is a critical reason why in person attendance is required. - 97% of initial PEPs have been completed within 10 school days of child coming into care since 01/09/2021. - We continue to work with social work teams to improve both PEP and initial PEP completion and the quality assurance of PEPs. - 91% of school moves since the start of the academic year have been carefully planned across the service to ensure a smooth transition with no break in provision (2 young people over 20 days UASC no school place

-- Issues as a result of Covid will be our priority following the return to school for all pupils.
-This includes Catch up and Emotional Wellbeing. - We will continue to have a focus on termly PEP completion as key focus area. - Attendance / Persistent Absence (PA) remains a high priority and all pupils with attendance less than 90%.
+- Issues as a result of Covid continues to be our priority following the return to school for all pupils.
+This includes Catch up and Emotional Wellbeing. - We will continue to have a focus on termly PEP completion as key focus area. - Persistent Absence (PA) / Unauthorised Absence remains a high priority for all pupils with attendance less than 90%.
 We will need to be mindful of some of the emotional issues for our young people following the effects of the pandemic and respond creatively where there are issues or concerns. - Covid-19 continues to impact on the number of PA pupils, even though many of these young people are not attendance concerns.
 We monitor individual attendance closely and work to support young people on an individual basis.
 We will continue to have a strong focus on pupils not in full-time education provision. - We will continue to work across service to reduce the number of school moves (2018-19 (82), 2019-20 (64) 2020-21 (75)) and to reduce the number of young people with a break in provision whenever possible.